LukeJDPunnett/LukeJDPunnett.github.io34/_posts/2017-06-09-Google-Analytics-and-WordPress.md

 ---
 layout: post
-title: Project: Cryptography & Front End Tech
+title: Cryptography & Front End Tech
 ---
 # Cryptography & Front End Tech
 04th October 2017
 > Cryptography or cryptology (from Greek κρυπτός kryptós, "hidden, secret"; and γράφειν graphein, "writing", or -λογία -logia, "study", respectively) is the practice and study of techniques for secure communication in the presence of third parties called adversaries

-##A Project Introduction
+## A Project Introduction

 This project intends to use some of the latest front end technolgies with some of the oldest algorithms known.